 WIP Limits or "Work-in-Progress" limits stand for the maximum amount of work items a given phase can hold.

-In Kanbanize, you can set up two types of WIP limits:
+In Kanbanize, you can set up several types of WIP limit:

 - per user